Homs: Ottoman rule

-In 1516, Homs was incorporated into the Ottoman Empire and consequently suffered a greater political eclipse, but it continued to thrive as an economic center, processing the agricultural and pastoral products that flowed to it from surrounding districts.
+In 1516, Homs was incorporated into the Ottoman Empire and consequently suffered a greater political eclipse, but it continued to thrive as an economic centre, processing the agricultural and pastoral products that flowed to it from surrounding districts.
 By the end of the 16th century, the population had increased to roughly 24,000 people, nearly double what it had been at the time of the Ottoman conquest.
 About 75% of its residents were Muslims, while 24% residents were Christians and the remaining 1% Jews.
 Homs was particularly well known for silk and wool weaving, especially the alaja, which was mottled muslin run through with gold threads and used in feminine apparel.
 This silk was exported as far as the Ottoman capital Istanbul.
 In addition to weaving industries, there were olive oil presses and water mills for wheat and sesame, while grapes and rice, grown in the surrounding marshlands from the 16th century, were found in abundance in the city's markets.
-Moreover, the markets of Homs were the center of a trade in livestock, where flocks of sheep and goats coming from Aleppo met camels and cattle moving north from Damascus.
+Moreover, the markets of Homs were the centre of a trade in livestock, where flocks of sheep and goats coming from Aleppo met camels and cattle moving north from Damascus.